Gilgahex/gilgahex.github.io/_posts/2019/2019-05-04-Biocomputing.md

 This technology may be further amplified with the use of [CLASP’s Molecular Metaprogramming](https://github.com/clasp-developers/clasp) lead by [Christian Schafmeister’s Group @ Temple University](https://chem.cst.temple.edu/schafmeister.html)

-The big idea there is to use Spiroligomers as flexible building blocks to build unique biologically active molecules with specific purposes.
+The big idea there is to use Spiroligomers as flexible building blocks to build unique biologically active structures with specific purposes.

 A few examples given in [Christian’s Google Talk](https://www.youtube.com/watch?v=8X69_42Mj-g) are